NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

 * Change the Installation media "Debian mirror" to the local repo
-* Create the Operating system "Debian" with Major version "8", Minor version "3", Description "Debian jessie", Family "Debian", Release name "jessie"
+* Create the Operating system "Debian" with Major version "8", Description "Debian jessie", Family "Debian", Release name "jessie"
 * Associate the PXELinux template "Preseed default PXELinux" with Debian
 * Associate the Provision template "Preseed default" with Debian
 * Associate the finish template "Preseed default finish" with Debian
 * Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed custom LVM" and "Preseed default", Installation media "Debian mirror"

 !SLIDE supplemental solutions